 top of page

-Agile Project Management_TESSR_A Project Management Software Built for Creatives
+Agile Project Management for Animation

 Agile project management, originally designed for software development, can be effectively adapted to the animation industry to enhance creativity, collaboration, and flexibility.
 PIXAR is the frontrunner of this concept—they’re currently the only widely known animation studio that has adapted the Agile project management style.